brandur/org/drafts/elegant-apis.md

   -d '{"name":"my-app"}'
 ```

+We could also remove the name requirement (`"required": ["name"]`) if we wanted to generate a name for the new app unless the user explicitly overrides it.
+In that case, an empty JSON object `{}` would be a valid request for this endpoint.

 Once again, I'd like to draw your attention to the elegant modularity of JSON Schema here.
-We've defined a property on our app object a single time, then referenced it to describe what a valid app looks like, then used the same technique to reference it again to describe what a valid request might look like.
+We've defined a property on our app object (`name`) one time, then referenced it to describe what a valid app looks like, then used the same technique to reference it again to describe a valid request.

 A declarative definition of incoming requests can be supremely useful for sanitizing data and generating errors for malformed data automatically.
 A tool like [Committee](https://github.com/interagent/committee), which provides a collection of schema-related middleware, can help with this in Ruby.